 But there’s a problem.
 And that problem is so large as to be in my view insoluble within this space.

 I’ve written a fair bit of game criticism over the years.
 I’ve discussed how the constrained narratives within ‘walking simulators’ actually leads to a genesis of a new kind of puzzle – one that is about empathy rather than logical problem solving.
 A formalist perspective, in other words.
 I’ve discussed how games borrow external conventions in audio and how this has simultaneously made games more cinematic and less culturally distinctive.
 That is both formalist and historical.
 I’ve discussed ethical and moral messages in games from both an ideological perspective and a formalist perspective.
 Insofar as there is such a thing as a games critic (as opposed to a games reviewer), I think I qualify at least as an occasional contributor to the literature.
+And in that capacity I am going to tell you that I have never seen, written or even really heard about a genuinely objective review.

 I’m not saying that to make a ‘plea to authority’ but rather to say ‘I’ve spent a bit of time thinking about this topic.’.